 It ONLY took me four (4) years for the lightbulb to go off.
 Apparently, When in Macau, one should celebrate Thanksgiving on the Saturday following the 4th Thursday of November.

-Another American Mum had to tell me the secret on the soccer field to help me flesh out my expat holiday malaise.
+Truth be told - another (American) Soccer Mum had to tell me the secret to help me flesh out my expat holiday malaise.
 I share a picture of the Soccer Field, that day, just to show that even in China many things look the same.
 Just not Thanksgiving...

-For starters, on Thanksgiving, our husbands work AND our children are at school.
+For starters, on Thanksgiving, our husbands worked AND our children were at school.
 No wonder all the Pilgrim magic was disappearing for me.
 There's ZERO fun in slaving away alone at home, all damn day, for such a BIG meal.

 Melanie is a doll.
 And Lain super helpful.
 Here he is playing bartender.

-Cognac, a spoonful of sugar & champagne is a great way to start any party.
+Cognac with a spoonful of sugar & champagne is a great way to put anyone in a party mood.

 Both, Melanie & Lain, are real treasures!
 I was most appreciative that they kept our son occupied, playing games while my husband & I, we busied ourselves in the kitchen.